 GUIDE TO AUTHORS

-The Philippine Journal of Science (Philipp J Sci) is a peer-reviewed multidisciplinary journal in English that publishes reports of original, novel and significant research results in the natural and applied sciences, engineering and technology, mathematics, and the social sciences.
+The Philippine Journal of Science (Philipp J Sci or PJS) is a peer-reviewed multidisciplinary journal in English that publishes reports of original, novel, and significant research results in the natural and applied sciences, engineering and technology, mathematics, and the social sciences.
 Reports may be in the form of a Regular Article or a Research Note.
 The Journal also publishes invited reviews and viewpoints on timely subjects.
 This guide must be followed carefully in submitting a manuscript.
-Authors are also advised to consult a recent issue of the new PJS for current format and style. http://philjournalsci.dost.gov.ph
+Authors are also advised to consult a recent issue of PJS for the current format and style at https://philjournalsci.dost.gov.ph

-Submitted manuscripts should not have been published or submitted elsewhere.
+Submitted manuscripts should not have been published before and are currently submitted elsewhere.
 Authors are responsible for obtaining permission from the original publisher to reproduce or modify tables and figures from previous publications.
-The Journal has no page charges.
-Ten (10) copies of reprints and an electronic copy are given free.
-Authors will be asked to sign a Transfer of Copyright form when the manuscript is accepted for publication.
+The Journal has no page charges for accepted manuscripts.
+At most 10 copies of reprints and an electronic copy are given free to the corresponding author.
+The authors will be asked to sign a Copyright Transfer form when the manuscript is accepted for publication.

-Additional information about the Journal may be obtained in the [Editorial] of its September 2017 issue (Volume 146 Number 3).
+Additional information about the Journal may be obtained in the yearly journal status reports.

 Philippine Journal of Science

 All submissions shall include the following as attachments:

 (a) Cover letter (in .pdf format) from the corresponding author explaining why their manuscript satisfies the Journal publication criteria of originality, merit, scientific novelty, and significance; the letter must contain the email addresses of all contributing authors.
 It must declare that the manuscript and portions of it have never appeared and is currently not under consideration in other journals elsewhere in the world.

 (b) Full manuscript (in .doc and .pdf format; downloadable here) with figures and tables.